lapikit/lapikit.dev/docs/components/list.md

 | `–-list-color`      | `–-kit-on-container` | Text color       |
 | `–-list-background` | `–-kit-container`    | Background color |
 | `–-list-radius`     | `--kit-radius-md`    | List edge radius |

+A well-structured List can easily be enriched with [Separators](/docs/components/separator) or elements in a [Card](/docs/components/card).